EnriqueShrem/B3-Robotics/Design & CAD Files/Robot Design & CAD.md

 - Joint 5: Prismatic

 Links:
-- Link 0 (base link): the base link does not add any limitation for the robot movement, but contributes to the vertical (z axis of base) range.
+- Link 0 (base link): Does not add any limitation for the robot movement, but contributes to the vertical (z axis of base) range.
 - Link 1: Contributes in range and allows movement normal and away from the base z axis direction.
-- Link 2: Allows the movement towards the base for which as large as the link 1 would be optimal.
+- Link 2: Allows the movement towards the base and contributes to the movement normal and away from the base z axis direction.
 - Link 3: The link rotates holding link 4 and limiting its motion.
-- Link 4: Allows and sets the maximun range at the base z axis direction.
+- Link 4: Allows and sets the maximun range at the base z axis direction, also rotates for manipulability.
+- EE (end effector): Attached to the end of link 4, can be defined and adapted for a particullar use.

 Isometric View of Assembly: